Interventions for Reading Disabilities in NF1

 13. Pregnant or lactating. - Lovastatin is contraindicated during pregnancy and in

-nursing mothers because it decreases synthesis of cholesterol and other products
+nursing mothers because it decreases synthesis of cholesterol and other

-development.
+for fetal development.

 Children who meet criteria for ADHD, Oppositional Defiant Disorder, adjustment disorder,